mattbixby123/mattbixby123/README.md

 ### 🌿 Beyond the Code

-When I'm not coding, you’ll find me in the woods photographing wildlife, identifying native plants, or contributing to open-source science and climate initiatives.
-My lab training in chemistry taught me precision, experimentation, and resilience—skills I bring to every line of code.
+When I'm not coding, you'll find me in the woods photographing wildlife, identifying native plants, or contributing to open-source science and climate initiatives.
+My lab training in chemistry taught me precision, experimentation, and resilience—skills I bring to every deployment and optimization.

 ---